 Also read: 5 tips for successful tendering in Norway

-What is the objective of the complaint?
+What is the purpose of the complaint?

 Visit our website to see how we can help you with public procurement in Norway.

-- a basis for liability (the error)
+- basis for liability

-- a documented financial loss, and
+- (documented) financial loss, and

 In Norway, it is the ordinary courts that decide on matters of compensation.